Crafting the Brain Story

 The frames that help us understand the world work symbolically, through images, analogies, and metaphors.
 Metaphors, therefore, are a powerful reframing tool because they connect familiar concepts to complex or unfamiliar ones.
 For example, concrete concepts like “house” or “playing catch” become cognitive translation tools for abstract scientific concepts like “epigenetics” or “contingent reciprocity.”
 While metaphors are only part of the larger frame, they are key to raising public understanding of complex issues.
 The most effective framing metaphors help to redirect the cognitive pathways we default to when processing particular ideas and issues.

 To be effective, framing metaphors must resonate with people, and they must accurately reflect expert knowledge.
 Creating an effective metaphor is a complex process.
 A range of potential metaphors must be identified, empirically tested, and refined to determine which ones are most likely to make their way into the cultural consciousness.
 Surveys of representative sample groups determine how well the test metaphors can be understood by the public, how likely these metaphors are to enter cultural discourse intact, and how effective they will be for the experts and advocates who use them.

 A Core Story for Alberta

 To see how effectively they could influence Albertans’ support for policies related to early childhood development, child mental health, and addiction, the surveys tested four different values: prosperity, ingenuity, prevention, and interdependence.
-While ingenuity was the most resonant value in the U.S. context, interdependence emerged as the key value in the Alberta cultural context when considering topics related to mental health and addiction.
+While ingenuity was the most resonant value in the U.S., interdependence emerged as the key value in the Alberta cultural context when considering topics related to mental health and addiction.
 These findings suggest that framing these issues in terms of their contribution to the common good could be the most effective means of raising support from experts, professionals, and the public in Alberta.

 Testing Framing Metaphors